 When providers choose to submit adjustment/void forms for refunds, the claims are adjusted/voided on the RA, the monies recouped will appear on the RA appropriately as "Adjustment Claims" or "Voided Claims."
 A corresponding "Previously Paid Claim" will also be indicated.
 The system calculates the difference between what has been paid ("Previously Paid Claim") and the additional amount being paid or the amount being recouped through the adjustment/void.
 If additional money is being paid, it will be added to the provider's check and the payment should be posted to the appropriate beneficiary's account.
 If money is being recouped, it will be deducted from the provider's check amount.
-This process means that when recoupments appear on the RA, the paid claims must be posted as payments to the appropriate beneficiary accounts through the bookkeeping process, and the recoupments must be deducted from the total voided exceeds the total original payment, a negative balance occurs, and money will be recouped out of future checks.
+This process means that when recoupments appear on the RA, the paid claims must be posted as payments to the appropriate beneficiary accounts through the bookkeeping process, and the recoupments must be deducted from the accounts of the beneficiaries for which adjustment or voids appear.
+If the total voided exceeds the total original payment, a negative balance occurs, and money will be recouped out of future checks.
 This also includes state recoupments, Surveillance and Utilization Review Subsystem (SURS) recoupments and cost settlements.